mouaadaassou/aassou.github.io/_posts/2022-11-01-Running-Kubernetes-Cluster-In-Containers-Using-KIND-Part-1.md

 * go - you can download it from [here](https://go.dev/dl/)

 ## Installing Kind:
-Once you have installed the pre-requisites, you can now use the go binary to download and install kind as follow:
+Once you have installed the pre-requisites, you can now use the go binary to download and install kind as follows:

 ```bash
 go install sigs.k8s.io/kind@v0.17.0
 ```

-After installing kind CLI, we can try to create a cluster, and name it kind-cluster by passing --name argument - use the following command:
+After installing kind CLI, we can try to create a cluster, we will name it kind-cluster by passing --name argument - use the following command:
 ```bash
 kind create cluster --name kind-cluster
 ```